fengmi9312/Final-State-Dynamic-Vaccine-Prioritization/README.md

 On Windows, the Visual Studio solution is under `ExtensionCode/metapopulation_simulation/`.

-## Data Dependencies
+## Local Data and Outputs

-Input data used by the model are stored under `Dependencies/DataDependencies/`, including:

-- COVID-19 time series data
-- contact matrices
-- population data
-- infectiousness profiles
-- vaccination data

-Generated outputs are stored separately:
+Large data files, generated experiment outputs, figures, and manuscript build products are intentionally ignored by git.
+In a local reproduction workspace they may be placed or generated in the following paths:

+- `Dependencies/DataDependencies/`: input data used by the model, such as contact matrices, population data, infectiousness profiles, vaccination data, and COVID-19 time series.
-- `ExperimentalData/`: per-task simulation outputs
+- `ExperimentalData/`: per-task simulation outputs.
-- `AnalysisData/`: aggregated workbooks consumed by plotting code
+- `AnalysisData/`: aggregated workbooks consumed by plotting code.
-- `Figure/`: generated PDF panels and assembled image/Illustrator files
+- `Figure/`: generated PDF panels and assembled figure files.
+- `Text/`: manuscript and supplementary material files, if included in the local workspace.

+These directories are not assumed to be present in a clean clone unless they are provided separately or regenerated.

 ## Running Experiments